 |8.33 MHz channel spacing:||Required|

 Directions to the airport

 From the A-2 highway (Madrid-Barcelona), take exit 10 in the direction of Barajas International Airport (M-14 aeropuerto).
 Stay in the left lane.
-By the Hilton Hotel, take the exit signposted Bº aeropuerto / Alameda de Osuna, and then at the roundabout, take the second exit.
-At the next roundabout, take the second exit signposted to Terminal de Aviación General.
-Continue for about 500m and the provisional security gate, where a Universal Aviation representative will meet you, is on your right.
+By the Hilton Hotel, take the exit signposted Bº Aeropuerto / Alameda de Osuna, and then at the roundabout, take the second exit.
+At the next roundabout, take the second exit again signposted to Terminal Ejecutiva.
+At the green gate inform the security guard that your destination is Universal Aviation and proceed as instructed to the Terminal Ejecutiva main entrance where a Universal Aviation representative will meet you.